Scrashdown/PRU-Audio-Processing/Report/Report.md

 An improvement could be to let the user choose how many channels he intends to use at most, and then only handle this number of channels instead of the maximum possible.
 However, making the CIC filter's code modular might not be a feasible task given the high performance requirements, at least with the current model of our implementation.
 A workaround would be to write several programs, possibly one for each number of channels.

 ### Introduce further filtering on the host side

+As mentioned before, CIC filters are very efficient filters but they lack a flat frequency response with a sharp cutoff and we need an additional compensation filter appended after them to get a better response.
+The current implementation of the host interface does implement such a filter yet but this is a possible and probably very useful improvement that could be made.
+A nice feature to have could be to make it modular such that it can accept many different types of compensation filters.